yoshuawuyts/knowledge/movies.md

 - person of interest - neat movie about AI
 - pleasantville - prince recommends it
 - dead poet society - be a free thinker!
+- song of the sea - pure animated beauty